ocaml/ocaml.org/data/tutorials/language/0lg_00_basic_datatypes.md

 # Basic Data Types And Pattern Matching

-[toc]

 ## Introduction

 This tutorial introduces basic data types in OCaml.
-It's goal is to teach skills on how to handle data from predefined, variant, and record types.
+Its goal is to teach skills on how to handle data from predefined, variant, and record types.
 It also includes the important concept of pattern matching on those types.

 In OCaml, there are no type checks at runtime, and values don't change type unless explicitly converted.
 This is what being statically- and strongly-typed means.
 This allows convenient and safe processing of structured data.
 In this tutorial, data in OCaml is represented using _variants_ and _products_, which correspond to [algebraic data types](https://en.wikipedia.org/wiki/Algebraic_data_type).
 At this level, a [nominal](https://en.wikipedia.org/wiki/Nominal_type_system) type-checking algorithm is used.
 Historically, this is OCaml's first type system, as it comes from the [ML](https://en.wikipedia.org/wiki/ML_(programming_language)) programming language, OCaml's ancestor.
-Although there are other type systems, this document focusses on data types in OCaml.
+Although OCaml has other type systems, this document focuses on data typed using this algorithm.

 <!-- It is also an expression-oriented language: everything is a value and every value has a type.
 Functions and types are the two foundational principles of OCaml.
 The OCaml type system is highly expressive, providing many advanced constructs while being easy to use and unobtrusive.
 Thanks to type inference, programs can be written without type annotations, except for documentation purposes and a few corner cases.
 The basic types and the type combination operations enable a vast range of possibilities.